Mount Gilead, Ohio: History

-Railroad

-Soon after being named county seat, there was talk of building a rail line that would pass through Mt.
-Gilead between Cleveland and Columbus.
+Soon after being named county seat, there was talk of building a rail line that would pass through Mount Gilead between Cleveland and Columbus.
 Officials opened stock purchases and began preparations for the build.
-Tensions between villagers and railroad officials broke down the negotiations and the rail station was re-located to Cardington, several miles south of Mt.
-Gilead, and opened for business in 1851.
-The railroad would pass Mt.
-Gilead two miles to the west, in what is now known as Edison.
-Nearly 30 years later, Mt.
-Gilead did get a rail spur through the village, named Mt.
+Tensions between villagers and railroad officials broke down the negotiations and the rail station was re-located to Cardington, several miles south of Mount Gilead, and opened for business in 1851.
+The railroad would pass Mount Gilead two miles to the west, in what is now known as Edison.
+Nearly 30 years later, Mount Gilead did get a rail spur through the village, named Mt.
 Gilead Short Line Railway.
 The Short Line opened in 1880.

-Industry

-From its beginnings, industry has been a main support for Mt.
-Gilead.
-Various mills were an early staple in the village history, followed by a tile factory and with technological advances, eventually the still well known Hydraulic Press Manufacturing Company or HPM.
-HPM maintained some level of operations in Mt.
-Gilead until 2001.
+In 1919, the north public square would become home to the Victory Shaft World War I Monument.
+This monument was given to the county for having the highest per capita war bond sales during a two-year period.

 Geography

 According to the United States Census Bureau, the village has a total area of 3.40 sqmi, of which, 3.39 sqmi is land and 0.01 sqmi is water.

 Mount Gilead is considered to be a part of "Mid Ohio."